-A national long-term care program should provide a comprehensive range of facility-based and community-based health and social services.
+A national long-term care program should provide a comprehensive range of facil-ity-based and community-based health and social services.
 The program must recognize the needs of the family caregivers and support their efforts, as well as the person receiving the care.

 Since the problem of long-term care is a family problem, affecting virtually all American families and all members of those families, financial support for the new public program should come from all generations.
 The new public program should be supported by sources of financing that are as progressive as possible.
-Recent national poll data reveal that Americans want the federal government to step in and help solve the long-term care problem with a program like Social Security or Medicare.
+Recent na-tional poll data reveal that Americans want the federal government to step in and help solve the long-term care problem with a program like Social Security or Medi-care.
 And, they are willing to pay higher taxes for such a solution.
 Families USA strongly supports speedy enactment of a federal comprehensive long term care program.
 We applaud Senators Rockefeller, Mitchell, Kennedy, Pryor and Riegle for introducing S. 2571 which goes a long way to provide the care that families need families need.

 We also support legislation, such as S. 846 and S. 2141, introduced by Senators Pryor and Kennedy, respectively, that will protect American consumers from the hollow promises held out by much of the private long-term care insurance industry.
 Many private long-term care insurance policies sold today offer little real protection.
 Agents regularly pressure and confuse potential buyers.
-Companies count on consumers to drop their policies before they need them, recouping none of their investment, and many policies do not keep pace with inflation.
-These bills would begin to correct these deep flaws and force insurance companies to offer meaningful products the state of the protection and the contract of the large transfer ucts through above-board sales practices or to get out of the long-term care insurance business.
+Companies count on con-sumers to drop their policies before they need them, recouping none of their invest-ment, and many policies do not keep pace with inflation.
+These bills would begin to correct these deep flaws and force insurance companies to offer meaningful prod-utes theorem and some and force insurance companies to offer meaningful products through above-board sales practices or to get out of the long-term care insurance business.

-RESPONSE OF BILL AND CAROL EAGER TO A QUESTION SUBMITTED BY SENATOR MITCHELL most helpful to families in your situation?
+RESPONSE OF BILL AND CAROL EAGER TO A QUESTION SUBMITTED BY SENATOR MITCHELL

 Question.
-If your were to design a long-term care policy, what benefits would be
+If your were to design a long-term care policy, what benefits would be most helpful to families in your situation?